 Currently, companies are losing a lot of profit due to unplanned downtime.
 A report from Aberdeen Group from 2017 indicates that there is a loss of 50 billion dollars annually only in the manufacturing industry.
 A lot of companies continue to struggle to benchmark maintenance performance and implement effective maintenance programs that enable measurable improvements.
-When a company has a good maintenance program in place, the following benefits can be achieved:
+When a company has a successful maintenance program in place, the following benefits can be achieved:

 - Reduce downtime